What is sustainable food?

-- Health, sustainability and indulgence
+- Health, sustainability and gluttony

 - Increase, diversify and reduce

-Increase the consumption of fruits, vegetables, legumes, nuts, seeds and whole grains.
+Increase consumption of fruits, vegetables, legumes, nuts, seeds and whole grains.
 Reduce consumption of red and processed meat, added sugars and highly processed foods.
 Finally, diversify the diet to obtain all the nutrients necessary for the proper functioning of the body.

-- Explore the range of plant options
+- Explore the breadth of plant-based options

 - Taming vegetable proteins

-- Decrease meat consumption
+- Reduce meat consumption

-- Moderation tastes much better
+- Moderation tastes better

 - Support regenerative agricultural practices

 The Carbon Underground, an international organization working to reduce carbon emissions, defines regenerative agriculture as farming and grazing practices that reverse climate change by replenishing soil organic matter and restoring biodiversity to degraded soils, which results in both a decrease in carbon and an improvement in the water cycle.
 It is also defined as food grown in a regenerative way that restores and maintains natural systems, such as the water and carbon cycles, to allow the land to continue producing food in a healthier way. for people and for the long-term health of the planet and its climate.t ».